Subspace-Configurable Networks: Experimental Results

 \Figref{fig:effect:d} presents an aggregated view on the SCN test accuracy for 2D rotations on ShallowCNN--SVHN and ResNet18--CIFAR10, and also for translation on MLP--FMNIST and ShallowCNN--SVHN.
-Each violin comprises accuracies achieved by models tested on all parameter settings traversed with a very small discretization step (with a granularity of $1^\circ$, $0.05$ and 1 pixel for 2D rotation, scaling and translation respectively).
-The only exception here is the One4One baseline, were a violin comprises the performance of five models independently trained and tested on the transformed inputs for a fixed parameter setting.
-These fixed settings are listed in the captions of the respective figures and shown with grey stars in \Figref{fig:mlpb:accuracy} left and right top.
+Each violin comprises accuracies achieved by models tested on all parameter settings traversed with a very small discretization step (with a granularity of $1^\circ$ and 1 pixel for 2D rotation and translation respectively).
+The only exception here is the One4One baseline, where a violin comprises the performance of five models independently trained and tested on the transformed inputs for a fixed parameter setting.
 The fixed parameters are chosen to cover $\mathbb{A}$ from the most beneficial (\eg $\alpha=(0,0)$ for translation) to the most suboptimal ($\alpha=(\pm8,\pm8)$ for translation) setting.
-This is why the violins for scaling and translation transformations have a long tail of low accuracies.
+This is why the violins for the translation transformation have a long tail of low accuracies.
 The performance of SCNs is consistent across dataset-architecture pairs, matching the best performing baselines already for a small number of dimensions $D$ (also see Appendix~\ref{sec:cn:accuracy}).
-These results provide empirical evidence for our configuration subspace hypothesis.

-SCN-composed models get increasingly specialized with growing $D$. \Figref{fig:mlpb:accuracy} middle and bottom right show the performance of SCN for a fixed $\alpha$: While the model accuracy for a target $\alpha$ improves with higher $D$, the performance of the model on other degrees declines increasingly fast.